KiltedCode/khandaria-campaign/sessions/2021/2021-10-07-a-perfect-plan.md

 goes and sees the explosives
 prays and gets spells at about hour and half because started too early

-In the morning, `Belsaran` sees guards in full armor at the door
+In the morning, `Belsarin` sees guards in full armor at the door
 Valig says they are accepting they councils decision
 but ready in case the attack
 then guard realizes that never know if will collapse or make opening to city, so wants guards prepared in case